 6.)
 Free things to do in Los Angeles: Relax a Santa Monica Pier

 Santa Monica Pier is one of the city’s most famous landmarks and was once the very end of Route 66.
 It’s now home to a carnival that features a vintage merry-go-round and speedy Ferris wheel as well as a roller coaster and snazzy arcade games.

 If you’re lucky you might catch one of many free twilight concerts that are staged there throughout the year.

 10.)
-Enjoy The Getty Centre & Getty Villa
+Free things to do in Los Angeles: Enjoy The Getty Centre & Getty Villa

-Make sure to visit Book Soup, the most iconic bookshop in Los Angeles and party it up at places like Whisky a Go Go where artists like Bruce Springsteen, Guns N’ Roses and The Doors really took off.
-This is one amazing place to experience and much less a ‘sparklers in vodka bottles’ establishment and much more real and authentic slice of Los Angeles. 🎶
+This is one amazing place to experience and much less a ‘sparklers in vodka bottles’ establishment and a much more real and authentic slice of Los Angeles. 🎶

 12.)
 Free things to do in Los Angeles: Gorge at the Grand Central Market

 If the stars in your eyes have gotten a little too bright, then you can always head to the Grand Central Market and spend your day getting lost amongst the 100’s of stalls, sampling delicious cuisine and possibly spend a few dollars gorging on all the local produce that I guarantee you’ll devour as soon as you arrive.